karlnippoldt/karlnippoldt/_projects/realestate.md

 My project was to redesign a real estate market analysis product used by professionals in the real estate industry.
 My team is working with a leading mortgage data and analytics company through our senior capstone project class at UC Irvine.

-The current version of this product is functional, but old, and does not provide the best-in-class experience customers expect.
+The original version of this product was functional, but old, and did not provide the best-in-class experience customers expect.
 {: .lead}

 ## Deliverables